christopheress/data_engineering_realtime_streaming/README.md

 Welcome to the Data Engineer Repository, where you will find a real-time data stream application.
 The project is designed to demonstrate the use of modern tools and technologies to process and visualize real-time data.
 All components are containerized and can be deployed to a local machine.
 No cloud services are required.

+## Prerequisites
+The following are required to complete this project:

+* Docker
+* Python 3.10
+* Access to a computer with a minimum of 32gb+ RAM and a 4-core CPU to execute the simulation

 ## Software Components
 The following software components are part of the project: